c8r/lab/docs/getting-started.md

 To get started choose a folder for a new project, where Lab will save a `lab.json` and `theme.json` file.
 We recommend you keep this folder under source control, such as git.
-Lab will automatically save changes made in the app, and by making use of source control, you'll keep a history of changes and make collaborating with others easier.
+Lab will automatically save changes made in the app, and by making use of source control, you‘ll keep a history of changes and make collaborating with others easier.

-Once you've got a new project open, click the *Theme* tab at the top to set global styles for typography, color, and layout.
+Once you‘ve got a new project open, click the *Theme* tab at the top to set global styles for typography, color, and layout.

 Lab helps keep your UI visually consistent by following front end development best practices and adhering to constraint-based scales.